OP-TEE/optee_os/documentation/secure_storage.md

 ## Hash Tree

-The hash tree is reponsible for handling data encryption and decryption of a secure storage file.
+The hash tree is responsible for handling data encryption and decryption of a secure storage file.

 The hash tree is implemented as a binary tree where